Rashtriya Ekta Diwas 2020: Date, History, Significance and Celebration

 In 2014, the Government of India introduced Rashtriya Ekta Diwas or National Unity Day with an aim to pay tribute to Sardar Vallabhbhai Patel on his birth anniversary.
 He is always remembered for his extraordinary works for the country and no doubt, he worked hard in keeping India united.

-Let us also tell you that, Rashtriya Ekta Diwas was inaugurated by Prime Minister Narendra Modi in 2014, by paying tribute to the Sardar Vallabhbhai Patel's statue and flagging of a program which was known as 'Run For Unity' in New Delhi.
+Rashtriya Ekta Diwas was inaugurated by Prime Minister Narendra Modi in 2014, by paying tribute to the Sardar Vallabhbhai Patel's statue and flagging of a program which was known as 'Run For Unity' in New Delhi.
 Run for unity was held to spread awareness about Sardar Vallabhbhai Patel's contribution to Indian history.

 Rashtriya Ekta Diwas: Celebration

-Pledge is "I solemnly pledge that I dedicate myself to preserve the unity, integrity and security of the nation and also strive hard to spread this message among my fellow countrymen.
+Pledge is "I solemnly pledge that I dedicate myself to preserve the unity, integrity, and security of the nation and also strive hard to spread this message among my fellow countrymen.
 I take this pledge in the spirit of unification of my country which was made possible by the vision and actions of Sardar Vallabhbhai Patel.
-I also solemnly resolve to make my own contribution to ensure internal security of my country.”
+I also solemnly resolve to make my own contribution to ensure the internal security of my country.”

 Facts about Sardar Vallabhbhai Patel